2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/configuration.md

 1. General Tokens introduced in 2sxc 1.0
 1. Most enhancements were in 2sxc 07.00

-[//]: # "The following lines are a list of links used in this page, referenced from above"
 [eav-core-code]: https://github.com/2sic/eav-server/tree/master/ToSic.Eav.Core
 [blog-custom-ds]: http://2sxc.org/en/blog/post/new-2sxc7-create-your-own-custom-datasource-for-visual-query
 [app-ds-code]: http://2sxc.org/en/apps/app/tutorial-use-a-custom-developed-datasource